-One of the main reasons the majority of us are not able to transcend our problems is because they have become part of our identity or set of beliefs about who we are.
-Deep within, there’s a part of us that refuses to let go of the story we’ve grown so used to telling ourselves or others about why we are the way we are…
+One of the main reasons the majority of us cannot transcend our problems is because they have become part of our identity or set of beliefs about who we are.
+Deep within, a part of us refuses to let go of the story we’ve grown so used to telling ourselves or others about why we are the way we are…

 How others must first apologize for what they did before we can forgive them.